 Which is better?
 Asphalt or Concrete Roads?

+So, which has a smaller environmental footprint?
+Asphalt or concrete roads?
 Many factors influence the choice of asphalt vs. concrete for road creation.
 Neither material is necessarily better than the other… there are pros and cons to both materials.
 Concrete roads are very durable and slightly more environmentally friendly compared to asphalt roads.

 However, asphalt costs quite a bit less to install.
 Asphalt roads are also a bit safer when it comes to things like snow and skidding.